 Marcuse: professor behind 1960s rebellion

-Herbert Marcuse was born in Berlin in 1898.
-As a Jewish academic he had to leave Germany when the Nazis came to power and has been in America since 1934.
+Herbert Marcuse (1898 – 1979) was a Jewish academic who left Germany when the Nazis came to power and lived in America from 1934.
 He then became professor of political thought at the University of California.

 For a short while after the first world war, Marcuse was a member of the German Social Democratic Party but left after the murder of Luxemburg and Liebknecht.
 He became an unattached left-winger with hopes and sympathies pro-Russia.
 In the 1930’s, in Germany and then later in America, he was associated with a group of left-wing thinkers known as the Frankfurt School.
 They called their highly philosophical and Hegelian version of Marxism “The critical theory of society”.

 Their interpretation was based on views Marx held in the 1840’s when he first became interested in politics.
 Marx’s approach was then still largely philosophical.
 Because in Germany philosophy was generally acknowledged to have reached its peak with the theories of Hegel, Marx was a Hegelian.
 His criticism of orthodox Hegelian philosophy was that it made the world of abstract ideals more real than the world of material things.
 The rational world which philosophy sought, Marx said, was not to be found by passive contemplation, but by practical activity.
 As he later put it,

 “The philosophers have only interpreted the world in various ways; the point however is to change it”.

 According to Marx, the world was to be changed in order to achieve this “rational reality” (which he eventually identified with Socialism) by the activity of the most down-trodden and most suffering section of society, the proletariat.